Internals

 Next, after a page is sourced env variables are (re)defined, but if

-is not defined yet while $layout_file
+$layout is not defined yet while $layout_file is, the latter is also

 sourced.
-The script in this file must define $layout
+The script in this file must define $layout (and can do

 this conditionally).
 Again, you can have any logic, for example, have

-defaults for $title
+defaults for $title:

 website_title="My Website"